top of page

 Fair Use / Copyright Notice

-This article contains quotations, paraphrases, and analysis of a sermon delivered in multiple locations in January 2019 by Christopher Otis, Elder-Pastor of Wellspring Church in Bridgeville, Pennsylvania.
+This article contains quotations, paraphrases, and analysis of a sermon delivered in multiple locations in January 2019 by Christopher Otis, Elder-Pastor of Wellspring Church in Bridgeville, Pennsylvania , as well as analysis of a sermon delivered in February 2026 by Brandon Otis, an elder of the same church.
 These excerpts are used under the “fair use” provisions of U.S. copyright law (17 U.S.C. § 107) for the purposes of theological critique, public interest, education, and religious analysis.
 No audio files or full transcripts are reproduced, and no part of this material is used for commercial gain.

 Public Commentary on Wellspring Church teaching on Shunning